LukasPietzschmann/Kyra/README.md

 - mutable and immutable variables
     - strings, signed integers, booleans and empty (nil) values
 - closures
-- little things like
-    - console logging
-    - comparisons
-    - arithmetic
+- basic arithmetic expressions
-    - and of course comments

 See [example.ky](https://github.com/LukasPietzschmann/Kyra/blob/master/example.ky) for a simple example.

 For more details visit the [Wiki](https://github.com/LukasPietzschmann/Kyra/wiki).
+There you can also see some ideas I have or what I'm currently implementing.

+## Contribute
+If you want to hack on Kyra yourselfe, please read [the contribution guide](https://github.com/LukasPietzschmann/Kyra/blob/master/CONTRIBUTING.md) first.
+But in general, I would love other people to join this project 😆

 ## Compile the Project